 Outcome 6: Consumers do not face unreasonable post-sale barriers imposed by firms to change product, switch provider, submit a claim or make a complaint.

 What do you do if you feel you've been treated unfairly

 A critical element of TCF is how we handle customer complaints.
 It is our aim to provide a very high standard of service to every client but on occasion, things do go wrong.
 If you have a complaint about any aspect of our service, we would like to hear from you.

-To help us investigate and resolve your concerns as quickly as possible, you should contact our Customer Services team on 0330 113 1000 or email email@example.com.
-A full explanation of how we will deal with your complaints and what to do if you think your complaint has not been resolved to your satisfaction is in our complaints procedure, a full copy is available on request.
+To help us investigate and resolve your concerns as quickly as possible, you should contact our Customer Services team on 0330 113 1000 or email firstname.lastname@example.org.
+A full explanation of how we will deal with your complaints and what to do if you think your complaint has not been resolved to your satisfaction is in our complaints procedure (full details available on request).

 If you have a regulated consumer contract with us and are not satisfied with our final response, you may be eligible to refer the matter to the Financial Ombudsman Service.
 You must do this within six months of our final response and we will also provide you with a copy of the Financial Ombudsman Service’s explanatory leaflet when we send our final response.